TeamFAPS/PSVita-RE-tools/README.md

 psp2-kbl-elf-extract usage
 ---

-Obtain kernel_boot_loader.elf.seg1 using sceutils.
+Obtain kernel_boot_loader.elf file using sceutils.

 Run:

-	./psp2-kbl-elf-extract kernel_boot_loader.elf.seg1
+	./psp2-kbl-elf-extract kernel_boot_loader.elf

-Then you can look in the current folder that now embeds the extracted secure kernel modules ELF files.
+Then you can look in the current folder as it now embeds the extracted secure kernel modules ELF and Kernel Boot Loader (Non-secure) files.

 --------------------------------------------------------------------------------